Prompt-guided Disentangled Representation for Action Recognition: Introduction

 To this end, in order to enable the model to disentangle representations conditioned on any specified action, we draw inspiration from recent advances in prompt tuning~\cite{ma2024hetgpt,fang2023universal,shi2023dept,jia2022visual,zhou2022conditional,bahng2022exploring} and propose Prompt-guided Disentangled Representation for Action Recognition (ProDA).
 As depict in Figure~\ref{fig:illu} (a), \textbf{ProDA disentangles the SSG into two complementary parts: one corresponding to the specified actions, and the other to the remaining actions.} To achieve this, we construct an action-aware disentanglement network that can disentangle any specified actions from SSG based on prompt guidance.
 Specifically, we introduce the Dynamic Prompt Module (DPM), which generates action-aware prompts by combining the multi-hot vector of specified actions with the SSG features.
 These prompts guide the Graph Parsing Neural Network (GPNN) to perform action-aware disentanglement.
 Furthermore, we propose a Video Graph Parsing Neural Network (VGPNN), a GPNN variant tailored for SSG, to perform action disentanglement.
 To ensure temporal consistency and preserve the differences across SSGs from different videos, we introduce a Video Graph Normalization (VGNorm) module, which is applied after each VGPNN layer.
 Finally, we introduce an Action Disentanglement Loss (AD Loss) to supervise the separated representations.
 To ensure that the disentangled features retain essential information, we incorporate a reconstruction term, promoting true representation disentanglement rather than mere feature extraction.

-In summary, the major contributions of this work are as follows: 1) We present Prompt-guided Representation Disentanglement for Action Recognition, which disentangles any specified action from multi-action videos, enhancing the interpretability of action understanding; 2) Our method achieves State-of-The-Art performance on multi-label action recognition benchmark.
+In summary, the major contributions of this work are as follows: 1) We present a novel framework ProDA, which disentangles any specified action from multi-action videos, enhancing the interpretability of action understanding; 2) Our method achieves State-of-The-Art performance on multi-label action recognition benchmark.
 3) Without requiring action localization supervision, our method demonstrates strong action localization capabilities, further validating its effectiveness and interpretability in understanding complex actions.